cloudquery/cloudquery/plugins/okta/README.md

 # CloudQuery Provider Plugin for Okta

 This [CloudQuery](https://github.com/cloudquery/cloudquery)
-provider transforms Okta resource to relational and graph databases.
+provider transforms Okta resource to relational database.

 ## What is CloudQuery